achtaitaipai/heros-adventure/README.md

 ## Other Configuration Parameters

+### Title

+The `title` parameter allows you to define an introduction screen for your game, providing players with information or context before they begin playing.

 ### Background Color

 The background color of the game is defined by `background`.
 The value should be a number between 0 and 9.

+### Autofocus

+By default, the player will need to click on the game before interacting.
+You can set `autoFocus` to `true` if you want to prevent this behavior.

 ### Controls